your horse has a brand or scar, you

 is an additional $100 per application for

 are non-refundable and non-transferable.
-If an application

-is received in our office
+If an application is received in our office

 customer service representative will contact

 you requesting the additional information.

-information.
 From the date the additional information

-is received, the work will be RUSHED through the
+is received, the work will be RUSHED through

 important when requesting a RUSH, that you

 note RUSH on the outside of the envelope.

 and having RUSH on the outside of the envelope

 to be rushed.